pitifulThoroughbred/pitifulThoroughbred/README.md

 Hello and welcome to my page!
 This is my first time making one of these, so bear with me.
 Haha.

 **Do Not Interact:**
-TCC, Darkshippers, Anti-recovery, 14 and under (I just prefer having friends 15 and up despite being 16, so YES.
+TCC, Darkshippers, Anti-recovery, under 14 (I just prefer having friends 14 and up despite being 16, so YES.
 I **do** sound like a hypocrite, but I do not care.), over 19, SHEDtwt, Nsfw, Zoophiles.
 Uruhhrhg, I'll add more some other time, that's all I can think of right now.
+I'm sorry if I've interacted with you and you're on my DNI.
+I don't really read everypony's links.

 Oh also, please don't be like, weird about how I acted in source.
 I am not like that about horses.
 I just think they are very cool and I would like to be one.
 I do not like them like **that**.